-The new Rocky Knob Mountain Biking Park is open and waiting to offer you and your family a nationally significant outdoor experience.
+Rocky Knob Mountain Biking Park offers you and your family a nationally significant outdoor experience.

 After $2 million, four thousand hours of volunteer labor by Boone Area locals, and an ongoing roll-out of the park's eight miles of trails, this once rough jewel of a mountain bike park has really been polished.